Day of the Dead Vocabulary: A Ghoulish Glossary of Spanish Words and Phrases

 Las calaveras are the songs and poems written about the festival, a bit confusingly, because, as you’ll surely remember, la calavera means skull.
 The songs and poems are mostly all about skulls anyway, so perhaps it does make sense.
 At the end of the celebration, las caretas are masks worn to supposedly scare off the spirits.
 Another word for mask used more commonly in everyday life is máscara.

 Want to know more about this incredible festival?
-Learn all about the goings-on in Mexico with this great FluentU video.
-You can also learn how the holiday is celebrated in Ecuador here, or discover how the holiday is a more somber affair in Spain here.
+You can learn how the holiday is celebrated in Ecuador or discover how the holiday is a more somber affair in Spain.

 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.